‘We need this project’: Family Dynamics seeks new path forward for youth behavioral health campus

 Wilson and Plummer spoke today about possible next steps with the project, something that Wilson hopes will lead to reopened doors with the county.

 In comments yesterday, Plummer sounded wary.
-He said he’s willing to meet with Wilson because she’s been willing to answer hard questions publicly, and because the community still needs youth behavioral health services and there’s already funding in play.
+He said he was willing to meet with Wilson because she’s answered hard questions publicly, and because the community still needs youth behavioral health services and there’s already funding in play.

 “But that in no way indicates my support for the project,” Plummer said.
 “That will be dependent on whether there’s a viable plan, a viable site location and on whether we can trust her and those involved to be honest throughout the process.